-Cameco has applied to the Canadian Nuclear Safety Commission (CNSC) to renew the uranium mine/mill licences for MRO and KLO ("Application").
-Both operations are in the Métis Homeland; specifically, Métis Northern Region 1 (NR1) with effects to Northern Region 2 (NR2) and Northern Region 3 (NR3).
-The current Project licences are valid for a 10-year term that concludes on October 31, 2023.
-Cameco initially requested an indefinite term for the MRO and KLO licences but revised the Application to a 20-year term.
+Cameco has applied to the Canadian Nuclear Safety Commission (CNSC) to renew the uranium mine/mill licence for the RLO ("Application").
+Rabbit Lake Operation is in the Métis Homeland; specifically, Métis Northern Region 1 (NR1) with effects to Northern Region 2 (NR2) and Northern Region (NR3).
+The current Project licence is valid for a 10-year term that concludes on October 31, 2023.
+Cameco initially requested an indefinite term for the RLO licence but revised the Application to a 20-year term.